William Christian Sellé: Biography

+Early life

 William Christian Sellé was born in Benhall, Suffolk in 1813.
-His parents were Elizabeth Underwood, from a farming family in Suffolk, and Christian Sellé, a musician who had left Hanover with Viotti, a celebrated violinist, to join the private band of the 15th Light Dragoons of Ernest Augustus Duke of Cumberland who was then living at the royal residence in Kew and was forming a band of mainly German musicians.
+His parents were Elizabeth Underwood, from a farming family in Suffolk, and Christian Sellé (1781–1867), a musician who had left Hanover with Viotti, a celebrated violinist, to join the private band of the 15th Light Dragoons of Ernest Augustus Duke of Cumberland (1771 – 1851) who was then living at the royal residence in Kew and was forming a band of mainly German musicians.
 Sellé was bilingual from an early age.

 Sellé began his musical education at a young age.
 He was placed under the tutelage of another of the Duke of Cumberland's musicians, a Mr Platt.
 At fifteen he became a pupil of Cipriani Potter, at that time the principal of the Royal Academy of Music where he specialised in pianoforte.
 Early on, while he was under tutelage, Sellé demonstrated the ability to teach music and Potter trusted him enough to allow him to teach the other pupils.
 He was at the academy for about two years and then started a 70-year career as a teacher.
-He was primarily a teacher of the piano and organ but was also a skilled violinist.
+He was primarily a teacher of the piano and organ but was also a skilled violinist and owned a Stradivarius.

+Career

-Sellé recalled in 1878 in a letter to The Times that he had befriended the young son of the Duke, Prince George of Cumberland (later George V of Hanover) following a serious accident in 1828 that caused a temporary loss of sight.
+Sellé recalled in 1878 in a letter to The Times that he had befriended the young son of the Duke, Prince George of Cumberland (later George V of Hanover) (1819 – 1878) following a serious accident in 1828 that caused a temporary loss of sight.
 He related that he was in constant attendance, providing support throughout the illness to Prince George who was his first royal pupil.
-Sellé composed a piece of music for the young prince,.
+Sellé composed a piece of music for the young prince.
 This was probably his first published piece.
-"The Favorite Gallopade, with variations for the Piano Forte", a copy of which is held at The British Library.
+The Favorite Gallopade, with variations for the Piano Forte, a copy of which is held at The British Library.
+In 1830 he wrote 'Les Festins de Kew' dedicated to Lady Quentin (probably Georgina Quentin, a mistress of George IV).

-Sellé married Selina Daniel in Southwark in 1835, setting up home in Richmond on Thames where he was to live for the remainder of his life.
+Sellé married Selina Daniel in 1835.
 He spent the next years raising a family and developing his teaching career that included several members of the royal household.
 In 1845 he was appointed Organist of the Chapel Royal at Hampton Court Palace, a prestigious role that he held for some 40 years.
 There is a record of him requesting the formation of a permanent choir at Hampton Court in 1853, the same year that he helped organise a concert at Hampton Court in aid of the Crimean War Relief Fund.
 This took place in the Great Hall which was opened to the public for the first time.